-As a child, I was a people pleaser.
+I was a people pleaser.
 I used to go out of my way to please everyone as a child.
 I know it was the reason behind my search for acceptance, but in hindsight it didn’t do me any favours.